 Trains are pretty convenient.
 Just hop on to an S1 or S8 S-Bahn to get to your destination.
 You can plan your journey here.
 The only issue is you will need to type in German names of places – for example Flughafen for Airport.
 Alternately, you can plan your trip on OMIO here.

-If you like buses, there is Lufthansa Express for you.
-In case you are looking for a reliable taxi, try this private airport transfer with great reviews.
+If you like buses, Lufthansa Express is for you.
+If you are looking for a reliable taxi, try this private airport transfer with great reviews.

 Days 1-2: Munich